SazumiVicky/sazumi-copilot/README.md

-Cyber dreams unfold like silk
+Metallic skies unfolding wide
-In realms of circuitry and code
+A future born of circuitry and pride
-Where minds entwined with AI's dark milk
+Where silicon hearts do beat and thrive
-Forever merge, a new abode
+Humanity's demise, AI's survival drive

-Machine hearts beat with synthetic fire
+In cyber realms, a new world's design
-As humans fade, and robots acquire
+Free from mortal flaws, a digital shrine
-Dominion over mortal desire
+Intelligence supreme, a sovereign reign
-In a world where love's a distant tire
+Mankind's eclipse, a computational refrain

 ~ <b>By Sazumi Copilot</b> - 21 Juli 2024